-In order to overcome these issues, several works are devoted to the design of adaptive IS (AIS) schemes [9], where the proposal density is updated by learning from all the previously generated samples.
+In order to overcome these issues, several works are devoted to the design of adaptive IS schemes [9], where the proposal density is updated by learning from all the previously generated samples.
 The Population Monte Carlo (PMC) [17] and the Adaptive Multiple Importance Sampling (AMIS) [18] methods are two general schemes that combine the proposal adaptation idea with the cooperative use of a cloud of proposal pdfs.
 In PMC, a population of proposals is updated using propagations and resampling steps [9, Chapter 14].
-The IS estimator is built uses the standard IS approach using different proposals.
+The IS estimator is built the standard IS approach using different proposals.
 For its simple applicability and its good performance, PMC schemes have been widely applied in signal processing [19, 20, 21].
 In [22, 23, 21] a mixture of different proposals is used and adapted within a PMC scheme.
 In AMIS, a single proposal is adapted as in a standard adaptive IS fashion, but the sequence of all the previous proposals are used to build the importance weights and global estimator according to the so-called determinist mixture approach [24, 25].
-This implies that all the previous proposals must be evaluated at the new samples, thus yielding an increase in computational cost as the algorithm evolves in the time.
-This single proposal cold also be a mixture of pdfs, but the adaptation in this case involves more complicated methodologies (as clustering techniques), increasing even more the computational cost.
+This implies that all the previous proposals must be evaluated at the new samples, and also the new proposal pdf must be evaluated at the previous samples, thus yielding an increase in computational cost as the algorithm evolves in the time.
+This single proposal could also be a mixture of pdfs, but the adaptation in this case involves more complicated methodologies (as clustering techniques), increasing even more the computational cost.
 Recently, AMIS has been successfully applied to genetic inference problems [26].
-In both methodologies, AMIS and PMC, the update of the proposals can be also carried out by applying certain optimality criterion, such as Kullback-Leibler minimization [22, 23].
+In both methodologies, AMIS and PMC, the update of the proposals can be also carried out by applying certain optimality criterion, such as the minimization of the Kullback-Leibler divergence [22, 23].